-0: No collision 1: Collision
+0: No collision

+1: Collision

-The WCOL flag is used to detect whether a data collision has occurred or not.
-If this bit is high, it means that data has been attempted to be written to the SIMD register during a data transfer operation.
+The WCOL flag is used to detect if a data collision has occurred.
+If this bit is high it means that data has been attempted to be written to the SIMD register during a data transfer operation.
 This writing operation will be ignored if data is being transferred.
-This bit can be cleared by the application program.
+The bit can be cleared by the application program.